 State that if a student has registered a contact person, the institution will notify him or her no later than 24 hours after it's been officially determined that the student is missing.
 This does not have to be an in-person contact.
+If a student identifies

-If a student identifies multiple contacts, they can be contacted in an order determined by the institution.
+Your institution's missing student notification procedures must go into effect within 24 hours of the determination that a student who lives in on-campus student housing has been missing for 24 hours. multiple contacts, they can be contacted in an order determined by the institution.
 If a student registers multiple contact persons and the first person contacted confirms that the student is not missing, the institution must contact each additional contact person in turn, unless the student in question is contacted by the institution or contacts the institution.
 If your institution is unsuccessful in contacting the named individual or individuals, document your attempts.